-When building or modifying a horse arena, choosing the correct footing materials is one of the most important aspects.
+When building or modifying a horse arena, choosing the correct footing materials is one of the most important aspects to consider.
 You can build a beautiful, functional indoor or outdoor arena, but if the footing is ineffective, horses and riders can get hurt.
-In addition to the type and quality, price is an important consideration when choosing the proper horse footing.
+In addition to the type and quality, horse arena footing prices are an important consideration when choosing the proper horse footing.

 Whether you are building a small dressage arena, a mid-sized arena, or a large arena, you will need three primary levels.
-Each of these levels are important for keeping both horses and humans free from injury:
+Each of these levels attract different price considerations and are equally important for keeping both horses and humans free from injury:

 - The Sub-Base: The unsung hero of any arena, this is where the main structural support comes from.
 If the natural material cannot withstand the impact of a busy arena schedule, it can be reinforced with geotextiles and geocells.